 I can’t do my original dissertation / research project

-First, you should work with your supervisor to identify what can be changed or adapted or delayed.
+A first step is to continue to work with your supervisor to identify what can be changed or adapted or delayed, as the situation requires.

-Second, you must document these supervisor-approved changes and keep records.
-Examiners of dissertations will be provided with guidelines for examining projects or research that has been undertaken in the context of COVID‑19.
+Second, document these supervisor-approved changes and keep records, in case you need evidence later.
+Examiners of dissertations undertaken while significant COVID‑19 restrictions are in place may be provided with guidelines for examining research or projects that have been disrupted as a consequence of the pandemic.

 Will the disruptions caused by COVID‑19 be considered in the examination of my dissertation?